tl-its-umich-edu/my-learning-analytics/README.md

 To run the Jest test suite, execute the command `docker exec -it webpack_watcher npm test`

-To update snapshots, execute `docker exec -it webpack_watcher npm update-snapshot`
+To update snapshots, execute `docker exec -it webpack_watcher npm run-script update-snapshot`

 ## Accessibility